tienmi/puppeteer-simple-cli/README.md

 # Puppeteer-simple-cli

 Puppeteer-simple-cli is a really simple puppeteer tool for End to End test.
+Integrate lint-related tools and preset a high-maintenance test architecture.

 ### Get Started